 It was a cold wet February afternoon when I was craving a deep dark gingerbread cake.
 Dark as dark can be, almost glistening black in color, super moist and intensely gingery is the type of gingerbread cake I wanted on this wet and cold afternoon.

 For years my friend Georgina made this amazing dark ginger cake any time I requested a sweet treat from her.
 Georgina’s ginger cake was the best gingerbread I had ever had.
 Deep Dark Dense Ginger Cake is what I call this fresh ginger cake and nothing came close to it, absolutely nothing.
 It looked and tasted so decadent that I was intimidated to try and make it myself, despite that Georgina assured me that it wasn’t that hard to make, and she even sent me the recipe.

+I finally decided to give making this amazing ginger cake a try.
 The recipe was surprisingly easy to follow.
 The directions involved multiple steps that are different than what I am used to following in a regular cake recipe.
 However if you follow them as instructed, this ginger cake turns out outstanding – if I do say so myself.

 Here is the recipe for fresh ginger cake from Food Librarian and Epicurious, contributed by chef David Leibovitz.
 Fresh Ginger Cake by David Leibovitz on Epicurious.com.
 Below is a version with a few additions.

 Dark Dense Decadent Ginger Cake: